Manage SSL/TLS termination

 Which method is selected is largely a matter of preference.
 When SSL is terminated at the load balancer then decisions can be made about the traffic based on the information itself.
 Sophisticated load balancers provide such functionality.
 Often its a benefit to the back end server to terminate SSL at the load balancer.
 For example to conserve CPU performance and then not requiring decryption by the back end.
 However with Access Gateway all traffic between Access Gatewayand the load balancer uses HTTPS and is encrypted for security purposes negating this benefit.

-Integrate one or more protected back end applications with Access Gateway.
-Note that by default, Access Gateway applications include a self signed, wildcard certificate which is generated when the application is added.
-Subsequent applications with the same domain can reuse the generated select signed certificate.
-For more information see About Access Gateway certificate use.
+|Integrate applications||Integrate one or more protected back-end applications with Access Gateway.
+By default, Access Gateway applications include a self-signed, wildcard certificate that's generated when the application is added.
+Subsequent applications with the same domain can reuse the generated certificate.
+See Certificate use.|

-Okta does not endorse any specific certificate provider.
+Okta doesn't endorse any specific certificate provider.

 |Upload certificates (Access Gateway)||After obtaining a certificate it must be uploaded to Access Gateway or the load balancer for use with applications.

-|After uploading a certificate using the Access Gateway Management console.
+|Associate Certificates (Access Gateway only)||After uploading a certificate using the Access Gateway Management console.
 The certificate must be associated with an application.|